OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 1. GitHub Actions logs (in your repository under "Actions" tab)
 2. Make sure the FTP credentials are correctly added to GitHub Secrets
-3. Verify that your hosting provider allows FTP connections
+3. Verify that your hosting provider supports FTPS connections

 ### Files Not Updating on cPanel